eficode-academy/istio-katas/08-distributed-tracing.md

 Browse to Jaeger and select the options as shown below and hit find traces.

 You should be able to see the request flowing through the ingress gateway now.

+> NB: it might take a minute or two for the traces to show up,
+> so don't get worried if you can't see them right away!

 ![Jaeger Ingress Search](images/jaeger-ingress-search.png)